mf-rug/tweetorial/README.md

 # tweetorial
-A small R shiny app to split longer text into Twitter conform chunks
+A small R shiny app to split longer text into Twitter length-conform chunks.